srbcheema1/Algo_Ds/README.md

 ## How to contribute:

-Please comment your code thoroughly as to make it possible for anyone understand.
+Please comment your code thoroughly as to make it possible for anyone to understand.
 If possible, check your code using unit tests.
-Avoid at all cost bad implementation, make your code as clean as possible.
+Avoid all the bad implementations, make your code as clean as possible.
 After that, find the folder that fits the category of your code and submit a PR.
-Star this repo if the info here is useful to you.
+*Star* this repo if the information here is useful to you.